What is Sivananda Yoga

 Yoga is yoga and there are just different approaches to it.
 You can pursue the one that is most suitable for you.
 But I do advise that you practice under the guidance of a certified teacher – primarily due to your injuries.

 Noting that you’re from Austria, did you know that there is an ashram there?
-Give it a try and let me know how it goes!

 Great article!
 I am someone who has struggled my whole life with weight.
 However, I have had great success with losing doing Tae bo, and even Tae kwan do.
 I never really followed through with any of them and then gained all my weight back and more.
 That’s not good!
 Now over the last year I changed my lifestyle, I turned vegan and couldn’t be happier or healthier.
 I am just putting my finger on the aspect of yoga.
 I am 50 years old now.
 What would you recommend for this old guy to start with?
 Keep in mind that I’m actually very flexible from all my other training.
 I just don’t want to over do it like most of those other programs.